deeparocks/impactnft/README.md

 Impact NFTs can be resold with 100% or 85% of the monies going back to the creator (in this case the nonprofit)

-# Support for the Project
+# Support for the project

 I’m really excited by the idea of the Impact Protocol as I believe it’s the beginning of something big.
 If you're interested in helping bring Impact NFs to life give this repo a star or open a pull reqwuest.
 This project is owned and defined by the community we need devs, artists and thinkers, join us.